andrewts129/transcript-scraping/README.md

 # transcript-scraping

+# NOTICE
+It appears that whatthefolly.com has shut down as of Feb 2018, so this script will no longer work.

 Script that can scrape the transcripts of every speech a politician has given (as long as it's been recorded on whatthefolly.com)

 Some assembly required.
 The script is currently set to scrape Donald Trump's speeches.